Understanding Closing Costs When Selling a House in Texas

 - While buyers handle loan origination and mortgage payoff fees, Texas sellers typically pay commission fees.

-- Selling a Texas property calls for prorated taxes, recording fees, and transfer tax real estate expenses.
+- Selling a Texas property requires prorated taxes, recording fees, and transfer tax real estate expenses.

 - Home appraisals, prepaid interest, and PMI expenses could all be part of buyer closing costs.

-- In Texas, the home selling process could call for negotiating closing costs, knowing seller contributions, and figuring seller fees.
+- In Texas, the home-selling process could involve negotiating closing costs, knowing seller contributions, and determining seller fees.

-- Closing expenses in a Texas house sale mostly consist of title search fees and deed preparation costs.
+- Closing expenses in a Texas house sale mainly include title search fees and deed preparation costs.

 - Programs for community assistance and closing cost aid help control costs.

-- For a Texas house sale, relocation expenses could include utility transfer fees, which the buyer or seller has to work out.
+- Relocation expenses for a Texas house sale could include utility transfer fees, which the buyer or seller must negotiate.

 This information applies to Texas and its cities, including Houston, Corpus Christi, San Antonio, McAllen, Harlingen, and Brownsville.
 For assistance or inquiries, please call us at (956) 204-3333.
 You can also visit our website, Fast House Buyers Texas, for more details.